Pingumaniac/Functional_Programming_Application_and_Implemenation/CHAPTER 2: A PURELY FUNCTIONAL LNAGUAGE/README.md

 7. When writing a program probably the first consideration we will make is how our data are going to fit into the format of S-expressions.
 8. Some primitive functions for dismantling and reassembling them are introduced to manipulate S-expressions.
 9. In order to be able to process list of varying structure, it is necessary to be able to test S-expression values to determine (a) whether they are atoms or lists, and (b) whether they are equal.

+### About Predicate
-10. Predicate -> returns true or false
+1. Predicate -> returns true or false
-11. Predicate can be used to test the symbolic value before we apply a function to it which would otherwise be undefined.
+2. Predicate can be used to test the symbolic value before we apply a function to it which would otherwise be undefined.

-12.
+* The calls of cons can be expensive.